JuliaKranz/Gluecksrad/README.md

 # adventureWheel Version 1.2
 This project is currently in progress
+-started on July 27th and my planned end date is August 26th.

 -- [Live Demo] (https://juliakranz.github.io/adventureWheel/) to see the wheel in action